FaraiMathemera/blog-assessment/README.md

 - Home shows all posts
 - My Blogs shows posts you have created
 - From My Blogs you should be able to edit and delete posts
+- Token expires in 1hr
+- You may need to login again if you struggle with access

 ## Swagger Docs